Kill List

 Kill List is a 2011 British psychological horror crime film directed by Ben Wheatley, co-written and co-edited with Amy Jump, and starring Neil Maskell, MyAnna Buring and Michael Smiley.

-When a British soldier returns home from Kyiv, he joins an old friend in working as contract killers.
+In the film, a British soldier joins an old friend in working as contract killers.
 His disturbed past surfaces as he spins out of control during jobs and ominous employers raise the stakes.
-It was filmed in Sheffield, South Yorkshire in England.

 Plot

 Jay and Gal are two former British soldiers turned hitmen.
-While Gal is laid-back, Jay is still reeling from an unspecified disastrous mission in Kyiv.
-Despite the urging of his wife Shel, Jay has not obtained full employment, to the point where they are financially broke.
+While Gal is laid-back, Jay is still reeling from a disastrous mission in Kyiv.
+Despite his wife Shel's urgings, Jay has not obtained full employment, to the point where they are financially broke.

-Shel organizes a dinner party to which she invites Gal and his latest girlfriend, Fiona, a human resources manager.
-During the evening, Gal reveals he has a new job for them, which Shel encourages him to take.
-Meanwhile, Fiona goes to the toilet, carves a symbol on the back of the bathroom mirror, and takes a tissue that Jay had used to mop up his blood after a shaving accident.
-Jay accepts the job, and the two meet the shadowy client, who has a list of three people he wants killed.
+Shel organizes a dinner party, which was joined by Gal and his girlfriend Fiona, a human resources manager.
+During the party, Gal reveals he has a new job for them, which Jay eventually accepts.
+Meanwhile, Fiona goes to the toilet, carves a symbol on the back of the bathroom mirror, and collects a tissue with Jay's blood.
+Jay and Gal meet the client, who has a list of three people he wants killed.
 The employer unexpectedly cuts Jay's hand and his own, so that the contract is effectively signed in blood.

-Their first target, captioned as "The Priest", appears to recognize Jay and thanks him just before being killed.
+Their first target, captioned as "The Priest", recognizes Jay and thanks him just before being killed.
 The second name on the list, "The Librarian", is an archivist who keeps a collection of horrific, sickening videos of an undisclosed nature.
-Upon watching the videos, Jay is deeply disturbed and breaks down in tears.
-Confronting the archivist at his home, an enraged Jay beats him senseless and tortures him into identifying the names of the people who created the videos.
+Jay is deeply disturbed by the videos and breaks down in tears.
+As the duo enter the archivist's home, an enraged Jay beats him senseless and tortures him into identifying the videos' creators.
 As Gal goes to raid the safe, the archivist thanks Jay, who proceeds to savagely beat him to death with a hammer.
-Jay insists on chasing down and killing the archivist's associates, and as Gal looks into their files, he finds a folder on himself and Jay, including details of their Kyiv mission.
-Although they do not recognize it, the file includes the symbol that Fiona carved in Jay's mirror.
+In the archivist's files, Gal finds a folder on himself and Jay, including details of their Kyiv mission.
+Although they do not recognize it, the files include the symbol that Fiona carved in Jay's mirror.